vuejs/test-utils-docs/src/guide/a-crash-course.md

 ## Making the test pass

-If we run this test now, it fails with the following error message: `Cannot call text on an empty wrapper.`.
+If we run this test now, it fails with the following error message: `Cannot call text on an empty wrapper`.
 That's because we aren't rendering any todos, so the `find` call is failing to return a wrapper (remember, VTU wraps all components, and DOM elements, in a "wrapper" with some convinient methods).
 Let's update `<template>` in `TodoApp.vue` to render the `todos` array:

 ```vue
 <template>